cerati/p2z-tests/README.md

 #### Compilers: nvc++
 GCC_ROOT option has to be set properly to use a specific GCC version

+The computation and communication patterns of this PSTL version (pstl) is logically equivalent to CUDA version 4 (cudav4).

 ```shell
 $ make COMPILER=nvhpc MODE=pstl INCLUDE_DATA=1 USE_FMAD=1 #default
 $ make COMPILER=nvhpc MODE=pstl USE_FMAD=0 #disable the fmad optimization